Simmons banking on camp to correct faulty ODI batting

-Simmons banking on camp to correct faulty ODI battingSaturday, April 09, 2022
+Simmons banking on camp to correct faulty ODI battingMonday, April 11, 2022

 |

-BRIDGETOWN, Barbados (CMC) — Head coach Phil Simmons hopes the ongoing skills camp in Antigua will help correct West Indies' erratic batting which has plagued them in the white-ball format.
+BRIDGETOWN, Barbados (CMC) — Head Coach Phil Simmons hopes the ongoing skills camp in Antigua will help correct the erratic batting of the West Indies which has plagued them in the white-ball format.

-Simmons said one of the major focuses of the two-week camp at Coolidge Cricket Ground was rectifying this issue with the batting group.
+Simmons said one of the major focuses of the two-week camp at Coolidge Cricket Ground is rectifying this issue with the batting group.

-“I think we're getting to the stage where between overs seven and 15 in T20s and overs 11 to 35 in ODIs where we're being stalled and that's why we're losing too many wickets,” Simmons explained.
+“I think we're getting to the stage where between overs seven and 15 in T20s and overs 11 to 35 in ODIs is where we're being stalled, and that's why we're losing too many wickets,” Simmons explained.

-He said it was critical the middle order understood their role, which was ensuring rotation of strike especially during the crucial middle overs.
+He said it is critical the middle order understands their role, which is ensuring rotation of strike especially during the crucial middle overs.

-All-rounder Jason Holder, batting at number seven, was the only West Indies batsmen to manage a half-century during the disappointing series for the visitors.
+All-rounder Jason Holder, batting at number seven, was the only West Indies batsman to manage a half-century during the disappointing series for the visitors.

-“The thing with all the batsmen in the middle whether it be (Nkrumah) Bonner, whether it be (Nicholas) Pooran, whether it be whoever is batting in the middle, [they] need to able to continue to rotate the strike as well as to score boundaries here and there,” Simmons said.

 Batsmen like Shamarh Brooks, Darren Bravo, Roston Chase, Shai Hope and Bonner have been among 16 players entrenched in the camp which Cricket West Indies said was focused on “improving skill sets”.